muratk3n/thirdwave/en/2019/08/manganese-hydride.md

 Cheap, allows storage four times as much as current tech.
 What's not to like?

 I see Chrysler is in the list of funders.
-Can utilize the tech soon?
+Can they utilize the tech soon?
 Any cars in the works using this?